aaronr7734/team-8-project/reports/report-06.md

 **Jessica**
 This week, I was able to meet with the team to create the diagrams as well as create a webpage template for our Presentation on Wednesday.
 I also download Django and react so we can start the necessary coding process for the following week.
 It was important to get the webpage template done so we can have a visual aspect to show for the midterm presentation, hence why that was my main focus this week aside from contrubuting to the new deliverable and trying to reformat the way we do report to accurately work as a team.

+**Chase**
+This week I helped create the diagram for the second part of the deliverable, as well as updated the markdown for the first part of the deliverable.
+I also helped plan the new agenda, discussed future meetings, and developed an idea for the group presentation.
+On top of this, I did some research on our decided frameworks to get a better understanding of how they work.

 2. Project Retrospective

 **Appreciations**: